shehreendheda/katacoda-scenarios/logsintrov2/managelogs/intro.md

 When you start activity, a fictional ecommerce app, Storedog, will be brought online in a Docker environment and instrumented with Datadog for data collection.
 The app has a Ruby store-frontend and Python discounts and advertisements services.

+Note: You should have completed the **Log Processing** activity before starting this activity.

 When you are ready to begin, click **Start Scenario**.